 If you don't see a Hyperwallet activation email

 If you missed or accidentally deleted the activation email, don’t fret!
 You can initiate the activation process by navigating directly to the Hyperwallet Pay Portal.
 Select either “email” or “Payee ID” from the dropdown which will initiate an activation email.

 If you don’t receive an activation email, it may be because there are no funds in your account.
 Please contact us at email@example.com if you believe there may be an issue.

 How does Tidelift comply with US sanction requirements?

 Our payments processor, Hyperwallet, actively monitors high-risk, restricted, and prohibited country lists against criteria from our regulators daily.
-Any countries that have been sanctioned or blacklisted will be automatically blocked.
+Any countries that have been sanctioned will be automatically blocked.
 Lifters registered in blocked locations will not be able to access the payment portal, nor will lifters in non-restricted countries have the option to payout or change their country to a restricted location.
 Additionally, payments made to a restricted location will be frozen to ensure no future transactions occur.